kabir/managed-server-deployments/README.md

 * [simple](simple) - deploys a simple servlet which outputs the values of system properties set by yaml and cli scripts used to configure the management model.
 * [postgres](postgres) - connects to a Postgres database and configures a datasource to connect to it.
+* [rhosak](rhosak) - connects a MicroProfile Reactive Messaging application to a Kafka instance provided by RHOSAK.